Abstract

 4.2 Bird data

 We established 53 survey transects on 36 islands with the sampling effort on each island roughly proportional to the logarithm of the island area (Schoereder et al., 2004).
 As a result, 53 transects on 36 islands were sampled, including eight transect trails on the largest study island (area = 1058 ha), four transects on two islands between 100 and 500 ha, two transects on four islands between 10 and 100 ha, and one on each of the remaining small islands (c.
 1 ha for most islands) (Si et al., 2018).
 Breeding bird communities were surveyed on each transect nine times annually (three times per month from April to June) from 2012 to 2021 (Si et al., 2017).
 In each survey, observers walked along each transect at a constant speed (2.0 km/h) and recorded all the birds seen or heard on the survey islands.
 To minimize the bias, the order and direction of each island surveyed were randomized.
 We based our abundance estimate on the maximum number of individuals recorded across the nine annual surveys.
 We excluded non-breeding species, nocturnal and crepuscular species, high-flying species passing over the islands (e.g., raptors, swallows) and strongly water-associated birds (e.g., cormorants) from our record.
-First, our surveys were conducted during the day, so some nocturnal and crepuscular species, such as the owls and nightjars were excluded for inadequate survey design.
+First, our surveys were conducted during the day, so some nocturnal and crepuscular species, such as the owls and nightjars were excluded because of inadequate survey design.
 Second, wagtail, kingfisher, and water birds such as ducks and herons were excluded because we were only interested in forest birds.
 Third, birds like swallows, and eagles who were usually flying or soaring in the air rather than staying on islands, were also excluded as it was difficult to determine their definite belonging islands.
-Following these operations, 60 species were finally retained.
+Following these filtering, 60 species were finally retained.

 4.3 Climate data